 Goskino was the State Committee for Cinematography in Moscow.
 In 1924 it was succeeded by Sovkino so perhaps Rodchenko was just used to the old name.

-Correspondence (except last letter) from ‘Aleksandr Rodchenko, Experiments for the Future’, pp. 167-185.
+Correspondence (except last letter) from ‘Alexandr Rodchenko, Experiments for the Future’, pp. 167-185.
 Edited and prefaced by Alexander N Lavrentiev, translated by Jamey Gambrell, introduction by John E Bowlt, The Museum of Modern Art, 2005.

 Last letter from ‘Alexander Rodchenko, Revolution in Photography’, catalogue of an exhibition at the Hayward Gallery London, February to April 2008, p.
 216. Author Alexander Lavrentiev, Moscow House of Photography Museum, 2008.